BrandenSoropia/comic-tracker/README.md

 1. Run `flask run` to start your server on `http://127.0.0.1:5000/`

 ## Running Tests
+Uses pytest.

+1. Just run `pytest` for a basic overview.
+    + For more verbose results, run `pytest -v`

 ## Building App

-Follow's Flask's doc which follows Python's standard distribution "wheel" file. python setup.py bdist_wheel.
+Follows Flask's doc which follows Python's standard distribution "wheel" file.

 1. Build by running `python setup.py bdist_wheel`
 1. Find in `/dist` with project name and version number!